Many people want to know how a Yoga Therapy session and a regular Yoga session are different, and which will perfectly match their needs.

 Yoga Therapy works while keeping your goal in mind!

 Yoga Therapy follows the two-fold approach whereas Yoga follows a one-size-fits-all kind approach.
-A yoga Therapy session is performed while keeping your needs in mind.
-A yoga Therapy session for relieving neck pain, for instance, will be different from a Yoga Therapy session that targets depression.
+This therapy session is performed while keeping your needs in mind.
+This therapy session for relieving neck pain, for instance, will be different from this session that targets depression.

 So, whether you want to get relief from chronic pain, recover from injury, improve flexibility, reduce stress, or achieve overall wellbeing, the Yoga Therapists will design the session as per your needs.